 |Hospital or Surgery Center Based General Anesthesia||A patient is admitted to a hospital or surgery center where both the anesthesia and surgery are performed in that setting.||Indicated for patients undergoing extensive procedures such as face and jaw reconstruction and TMJ surgery.
 Also indicated for patients with medical conditions such as heart disease or lung disease who require general anesthesia in a hospital setting.|

 Drs.
-Kienle, Steinkeler or Gunawardena are licensed physicians and dentists who specialize in oral and maxillofacial surgery.
+Kienle, Steinkeler, Gunawardena or Inverso are licensed physicians and dentists who specialize in oral and maxillofacial surgery.
 They have all undergone rigorous extensive training in both anesthesia and surgery.
 They are all board certified by the American Board of Oral & Maxillofacial Surgery (ABOMS) and the National Board of Dental Anesthesiology (NBDA).
 All of our surgical facilities are fully accredited by the Joint Commission as ambulatory surgery centers and are the only oral and maxillofacial surgical facilities in the greater Philadelphia area to be so accredited.

 Call us with any questions or to make an appointment.Warminster: 215-672-6560 Newtown: 215-579-1525 Fort Washington: 215-591-3590 Appointments